kyledy/airbnb-clone/README.md

+## IMPORTANT INFORMATION
+I am currently in the process of refactoring this project and keeping it up to date.
+To be completed within the next two weeks are:
+- Adding screenshots of the modified UI styles
+- Hosting this project on an AWS/Azure platform

 ## Description
 Airbnb clone website built using MongoDB, Express, React, and Node.js.
 Originally kept on my local machine but recently uploaded to GitHub after some lengthy compatibility issues.